 Homemade Salsa Recipe Uses

-Store leftover homemade salsa in an airtight container and in the refrigerator for up to 7-10 days.
+Store leftover homemade salsa in an airtight container in the refrigerator for up to 7-10 days.
 I do not recommend freezing.

 - Chimichurri Recipe (How to Make Chimichurri Sauce)